 You have chronic pain, and your doctor prescribed an opioid, like hydrocodone or morphine.
 These painkillers can provide relief, but they also come with some concerns.

 The difference between a helpful and harmful dose of an opioid is smaller than with other medications, says Lewis Nelson, MD, professor of emergency medicine at the NYU School of Medicine.

-What’s more, stopping opioid use may lead to withdrawal symptoms, which can lead to dependence or addiction.
+What’s more, stopping opioid use may lead to withdrawal symptoms.
+These can include:

 2. Work closely with your doctor.
-Let him know how it’s going and if you have any side effects, like trouble sleeping or drowsiness.
-Also let him know if your dose doesn’t provide the same amount of relief it once did.
+Let them know how it’s going and if you have any side effects, like trouble sleeping or drowsiness.
+Also let them know if your dose doesn’t provide the same amount of relief it once did.
 This can happen because your body develops a tolerance to the drug.
-Having a dependence on the medication is also something to let him know about.
+Having a dependence on the medication is also something to let them know about.
 You’ll know this is happening if you have withdrawal symptoms if you don’t take it.

 3. Only take the amount you’re prescribed.
 When the pain bothers you, it’s tempting to take more.
 “But increasing your dosage is dangerous,” Nelson says.
 “It’s not uncommon for someone to overdose by taking an extra pill.”
 Each day, 44 people in the U.S. die from a prescription opioid overdose.

 If you have pain, speak with your doctor.
 They can adjust your medication and offer advice.
 For instance, “if you hurt when you clean your house, you may need to pace yourself and work on one room at a time,” says Bill McCarberg, MD, president of the American Academy of Pain Medicine and an assistant adjunct clinical professor at the University of California, San Diego.